timapril/ns2/draft-tapril-ns2.md

 # DNSSEC and NS2

 When NS2 and NS2T records exist in a zone (parent, child or unrelated) and the zone is signed, the records SHOULD be included in the DNSSEC signing.
-NS2 and NS2T records for the same label may have different SvcParamValues for the "ds" or "dnskey" SvcParamKeys.
-Validating resolvers need to carefully track which keying information corresponds to which (zones, resolver) tuple.

 # Security Considerations